 Amora Gedel (Addis Ababa) Rock Climbing

-Ethiopia's first Sport Climbing Crag, Amora Gedel (Hawk's Cliff) is nearly 500 meters wide and 60 meters high and has very easy access from Addis Ababa.
-The rock is basalt and offers sport, mixed and traditional climbs as well.
+Ethiopia's first Sport Climbing Crag, Amora Gedel (Hawk's Cliff) is nearly 500 meters wide and 50 meters high and has very easy access from Addis Ababa.
+The rock is basalt and offers sport, mixed and traditional climbs.
 All routes published here have bolted anchors, some have chains, some have rope anchors.
 See each route description for more info.

 The entire cliff is in the shade after midday, and the quality of the rock is high with few broken pieces and weak flakes.
 There are some plants growing on the rock as well as lichen, but as the rock sees more traffic, the plants will disappear.

 There is a small village called Kile above the cliff (20 minute vertical hike from the climbs) where climbers can camp with a local family for 40 birr per tent or if you carry your own water, you can camp below the cliff at the big fig tree for free.
 The village has access to clean water from a nearby well and pump.
 In Kile, climbers can also purchase local bread (injera), bottled beer, and other delights.

-Please respect the local community, and stay on the trails as the farmers are growing wheat in the field at the foot of the wall.
+Please respect the local community, and stay on the trails as the farmers are growing wheat/sorghum in the field at the foot of the wall.
 As more and more people visit this crag, the locals will become more in tune with rock climbing.
 Donating old equipment is a fine way to support their interest to safely climb their own walls, however please donate equipment that is secure, especially when it comes to harnesses & ropes.